KedarAthrey/mini-projects/README.md

 <h3>a.EMD Decomposition</h3> The EEG signal is decomposed into a set of Intrinsic Mode Functions (IMFs) using EMD.
 Each IMF represents a specific oscillatory mode.<br>
 <h3>b.Hilbert Transform</h3>The Hilbert Transform is applied to each IMF to obtain the instantaneous frequency and amplitude.<br>
-<h3>c.Power Computation:</h3> The power in each frequency band is computed using the Hilbert spectrum, which represents the energy distribution in the time-frequency plane.<br>
+<h3>c.Power Computation:</h3> The power in each frequency band is computed using the Hilbert spectrum, representing the energy distribution in the time-frequency plane.<br>

 <h2>Computation of Power Spectral Density</h2>
 PSD = F{x(t)}<sup>2</sup>/T <br>